Taliban claims deadly car bomb attack in Kabul

 Taliban and Islamic State militants have been ramping up attacks in Kabul in recent months, increasing pressure on the Afghan government, which is frequently lambasted for its inability to protect civilians.

 The most recent was on March 9 when a suicide bomber blew himself up in a Shiite area of the city, killing at least nine people.
-IS claimed responsibility.

-Despite calls for the Taliban to sit down with the Afghan government, it appears to have few reasons to negotiate.
+IS claimed responsibility as it seeks to stir up sectarian violence in the Sunni-majority country.

+But so far Afghanistan's largest militant group has given only a muted response to Ghani's February 28 proposal made at an international conference in Kabul and has continued to launch deadly attacks across the country.

+And US data suggests the group has few reasons to negotiate right now.

-The group has been resurgent since the withdrawal of US-led NATO combat troops at the end of 2014, taking back territory and devastating Afghanistan's beleaguered security forces.
+The Taliban has been resurgent since the withdrawal of US-led NATO combat troops at the end of 2014, taking back territory and devastating Afghanistan's beleaguered security forces.

 In October, insurgents controlled or influenced nearly half of Afghanistan's districts -- double the percentage in 2015, the US government's office of the Special Inspector General for Afghanistan Reconstruction said in January.